CFT-approach to Rotating Field Lumps in Attractive Potential: Q-tubes Stability

 Numerical results for the decay modes spectrum are shown in Fig.\ref{modes}.
 Importantly, in the limit $\omega\to m$ parameter $\gamma_{dec.}$ vanishes.
 When $\frac{\gamma_{dec.}}{\omega}\ll 1$ decay modes might be approximated by expanding a background solution in perturbation series as

+where we use the notation \(f_{\omega}\) to stress that the solution \(f\) of Eq.(\ref{eq}) parametrically depends on \(\omega\).
 Despite the absence of a cusp \(dQ/d\omega = 0\), the validity of Eq.(\ref{Perturbation series}) is justified by the numerical simulation for different values of \(n\) (e.g. see Fig.\ref{decay mode} for \(n = 2\)).
 The reason why this expansion is valid will be formulated in Sec.\ref{NR_sec} while considering the non-relativistic limit of the theory.
 Moreover, we will show that the behavior of \(\gamma_{dec.}(\omega)\) in the limit \(\omega \to m\) is determined by the restored conformal symmetry.

 Note that for the larger \(n\) the soliton is more stable (the decay parameter \(\gamma_{dec.}\) decreases with larger $n$), although the energy of soliton \(E\) is larger (see Figs.\ref{fig.2}-\ref{modes}).
 Thus, the higher angular momentum reduces the instability of the configurations in the attractive potential.